ivadsiulsgames/tycooncreator/README.md

 > [!WARNING]
 > This is a private repository.
-Sharing or showing the code inside this repository is strictly forbidden and will result in being removed from the team.
+Sharing or showing the code inside this repository is strictly forbidden and will result in being removed from the team and possible legal action

 # Tycoon Creator